-Three policies have been approved by Council of the College regarding social work academic credentials obtained outside Canada:
+The Registrar considers the following policies, as have been approved by Council of the College regarding social work academic credentials obtained outside Canada:

-1a.
+1 a.
 A social work program offered at a college or university in the United States and accredited by the Council on Social Work Education (U.S.A.) (the "CSWE") as a baccalaureate or master's level social work degree program.